kevinlin/ai-sdlc-playbook/docs/workflow/04-technical-specification.md

 ## 2. Backend Architecture and Technical Requirements

-Define the backend architecture and technical requirements that will support your functional requirement:
+Define the backend architecture and technical requirements that will support your functional requirements:

 ### 2.1.
 Backend System Requirements